Linda R. Reade: Early life and education

-Legal and state judicial career
+Career

 After graduation, Reade was in private practice as an attorney in Des Moines at Brown, Winick from 1980 to 1981, at Rosenberg & Marguiles from 1981 to 1984, and at Rosenberg, Rosenberg, & Reade from 1984 to 1986.
 She also served as president of the Des Moines League of Women Voters from 1985 to 1987.

-Reade was an Assistant United States Attorney in the U.S. Attorney's Office for the Southern District of Iowa from 1986 to 1993, serving as Chief of the General Criminal Prosecutions Division from 1990 to 1993.
+Reade was an assistant United States attorney in the U.S. Attorney's Office for the Southern District of Iowa from 1986 to 1993, serving as chief of the General Criminal Prosecutions Division from 1990 to 1993.

 Reade was appointed to serve on the Iowa District Court in Des Moines in 1993 and continued until her appointment to the federal bench in 2002.
 During that time, she served on many committees for the Iowa Supreme Court, the Iowa Judges' Association, and the Iowa State Bar Association.
 While she served on the District Court, 18 of her cases were reversed.

 Federal judicial career

 On Senator Chuck Grassley's recommendation, President George W. Bush nominated Reade to the United States District Court for the Northern District of Iowa on June 26, 2002, to a seat vacated by Michael Joseph Melloy.
 The Senate confirmed her on November 14, 2002, and she received her commission on November 26.
 She became Chief Judge on January 1, 2007.
-Her term as Chief Judge ended on February 11, 2017.
+Her term as chief judge ended on February 11, 2017.
 She assumed senior status on October 1, 2017.

 Notable cases

 Rubashkin case

 Reade presided over the trial and sentencing of kosher slaughterhouse operator Sholom Rubashkin.
 The case and Reade's 27-year sentence garnered the attention of many prominent politicians and received widespread media coverage.
 Rubashkin alleged on appeal that Reade improperly met with prosecutors before the Postville raid without disclosing her involvement, but the United States Court of Appeals for the Eighth Circuit unanimously affirmed.
-On December 20, 2017, after having served eight years of his 27-year sentence, Donald Trump commuted Rubashkin's sentence to time served, and he was released from prison that day.
+On December 20, 2017, after having served eight years of his 27-year sentence, President Donald Trump commuted Rubashkin's sentence to time served, and he was released from prison that day.